ricebear-org/ricebear-org.github.io/zoom.md

 Tested with OBS 25.0.8, GTX 1070 Ti (Driver 452.06), Zoom 5.2.1 (44052.0816), and Windows 10 2004.

+The zip package is available [here](/zoom/zoom-package.zip).
 The zoom720p10fps folder is the profile loaded into OBS, while the zoom720p10fpsscenes.json file is for the scenes.

 **Note: the Output -> Streaming settings are tweaked for Nvidia GPUs only.
 If you use QuickSync, AMF, or CPU (x264) encoding, you may need to use different Output -> Streaming settings to maintain visual fidelity.**